nismod/open-gira/config/README.md

 - `keep_tags`: Osmium tags to preserve in .geoparquet file.
 - `osmium_tags_filters_file`: File containing the OSM attributes to filter the input data

+- `exposure_threshold`: Minimum depth of flooding (m) for a cell to have its road lengths included in the exposure raster files

 Modifying the configuration file will *not* trigger a re-run of the pipeline by snakemake.
 If you wish to rerun the whole pipeline after altering the configuration, use